Skip to main content

 #

 Arriving late?
-Take the X95 bus — it runs 24 hours and costs only €6.
+The X95 bus runs 24 hours and costs only €6.
+It’s slower, but it’s there when nothing else is.

 Want door-to-door ease?
-A taxi (€40) or private transfer (~€50) eliminates all hassle, especially valuable after a long flight.
+A taxi (€40) or private transfer (~€50) eliminates all hassle.
+After a long flight, sometimes that’s worth more than the savings.

 Planning your Athens stay?
-Check out our Athens neighborhood guide and where to stay recommendations.
+Check out our Athens neighborhood guide and 3-day itinerary.

 Related